BigDataIA-Spring2023-Team-03/Assignment1/README.md

 Steps:
 1. Import libraries (Streamlit, folium, Streamlit_foliumn) needed to plot the locations on map
-2. Connect to the SQlite database and fetch data from nexrad_lat_long table having latitude and longitude information on the location
+2. Connect to the SQlite database and fetch data from nexrad_lat_long table having latitude and longitude detail of the location
-3. make use of folium function to plot the location on map
+3. Make use of folium function to plot the locations on map
 4. Launch the web application by running `streamlit run NexRadRadarStations.py` script

-The data in the image below contains locations of current and archived radar stations.
+The data in the image below shows location of current and archived radar stations.
 The map denotes these specified stations by a blue pin.
 Additional information can be retrieved like the station name and city in which station is located by hovering over the points.
 ![image](https://user-images.githubusercontent.com/91744801/217998698-1e8d89ce-ed71-4a3e-8d77-dfc45a842986.jpg)